cogentcore/core/tensor/stats/metric/README.md

 * To obtain a single summary metric across all values, use `tensor.As1D`.

 * For `RowMajor` data that is naturally organized as a single outer _rows_ dimension with the remaining inner dimensions comprising the _cells_, the results are the metric for each such cell computed across the outer rows dimension.
-For the `Euclidean` metric for example, each cell has the difference for that cell value across all the rows between the two tensors.
+For the `NormL2` metric for example, each cell has the difference for that cell value across all the rows between the two tensors.
 See [Matrix functions](#matrix-functions) below for a function that computes the distances _between each cell pattern and all the others_, as a distance or similarity matrix.

 * Use `tensor.NewRowCellsView` to reshape any tensor into a 2D rows x cells shape, with the cells starting at a given dimension.
 Thus, any number of outer dimensions can be collapsed into the outer row dimension, and the remaining dimensions become the cells.